 The Feik School of Pharmacy discourages unconventional visible body piercing (tongue, nose, eyebrows, etc.), visible tattoos, and unconventional hair colors (orange, green, blue, etc.).
 We are cognizant of changes in clothing styles and are sensitive to these trends.
-Dress after-hours (both inside and outside the classroom), for formal presentations, and for professional ceremonies should continue to be conservative and professional.
+Dress after-hours (both inside and outside the classroom), for formal presentations, and for professional ceremonies should be appropriate for a professional setting.
 Extremely short or revealing apparel is not acceptable at any time.